michaelbarbieri/nextech-challenge/README.md

 Mike's notes
 -

+11/9/2020

+Reverted to the separate apps, and configured .NET Core to serve a Spa application.
+This is easier to get the test systems working since the Angular Jasmine testing works out of the box with the Angular CLI app (which I originally wrote) but not with the Angular app based on the Microsoft Core/Angular template.

+So now there is an Angular CLI app sitting in the ClientApp/ directory of a .NET Core Web API built from scratch and configured to serve it.
+To save Github space I have again omitted the node_modules, so an npm install will need to be run from inside the ClientApp/ directory prior to running.

+To run in development in VS Code, "ng serve" must be run from ClientApp/, and then the Web API can be launched from Code.
+Do not use the port from ng serve; use the port from the API run, with bare URL, to serve the frontend.
+This will connect to the API (they will all use the same port) and the app will work.

+Alternatively you can publish the app using "dotnet publish -c release".
+After publish, you must move the files from "publish/ClientApp/dist/ClientApp" up one level (into "dist") and it will work.
+I'm still working on fixing the release configuration so this is unnecessary.

+11/8/2020

 I originally built a separate .NET Core API and separate Angular app, running on different ports on localhost.
 When it came time for a proper integration, before trying to serve the Angular app from within the .NET site, I found a .NET Core Angular template online.
 I ported my code to it, but there's a good bit of boilerplate.

 My Angular code is principally in ClientApp/app, and my C# code lives in Controllers (NewsController), Logic, Models, and Services.
 I've also touched Startup.cs to add dependency injection.